ymendel/fsevents/README.txt

       end
       stream.run

   Try that and make some new files in /tmp.
 Exciting, isn't it?

+  And for the common case of wanting to process every modified file no matter which subdirectory it happens to be under, the events array is extended for your convenience.

+      require 'fsevents'

+      stream = FSEvents::Stream.watch('/tmp') do |events|
+        p events.modified_files
+      end
+      stream.run

   FSEvents::Stream.watch takes some options, most of which I fully admit I don't understand because I have little desire to read the documentation on FSEvents itself.
 One obvious option is latency, which the number of seconds to wait until an event is reported.
 A higher number allows FSEvents to bundle events.

       stream = FSEvents::Stream.watch('/tmp', :latency => 15) {}  # default is 1.0